 Chemistry of the atmosphere, soil, and natural water systems, air and water pollution, water treatment, hazardous wastes and pollution control.
+Lab techniques including sampling and analysis of environmental media.
+Lecture 3 hours per week and Lab will meet once a week for 3 hours.
 [Cross-listed with CH-320.]